raylaxmidas/NZShearWallDesign/README.md

 The file NZShearWallChecks.py contains all shear wall design checks NZS 3101:2006.
 The checks are primarily written for elastic design.

 ## Notes:
-These scripts have been validated through shear walls calculated on Mott MacDonald spreadsheets for the CUMA East Stand carried out by Andrew Wei (andrew.wei@mottmac.com).
+These scripts have been validated through shear wall designs already calculated by a workflow developed by Andrew Wei (andrew.wei@mottmac.com) on Mott MacDonald spreadsheets for the CUMA East Stand (which are used as the example files within this repo).

+These scripts have not been checked in any formal process and should be used with caution for other projects.
+As such any calculations outputs from this script should be reviewed.
+There are many in-built assumptions specific to the design of CUMA which may not apply for other projects.
+For further development of the script contact Ray Laxmidas (ray.laxmidas@mottmac.com).

 ## Running of Scripts: